peter88213/yW2OO/docs/help/import_menu.md

 ## HowTo

-## How to set up a work in progress for export
+## How to set up a work in progress for import

 A work in progress has no third level heading.